• Skip to main content

 • Add chopped white chocolate (or chips) and mix on low speed until just combined.

-• Using a medium cookie scoop (1.5 Tablespoons, size 40), scoop 8 balls of dough onto each cookie sheet (three rows of 3:2:3) Space them at least 2 inches apart.
+• Using a medium cookie scoop (1.5 Tablespoons, size 40), scoop 8 balls of dough onto each cookie sheet (3 rows of cookies: 3 on each outside row, 2 in middle row) Space them at least 2 inches apart.

 • Cool cookies for 10 minutes on the pan before transferring to a rack to cool completely.
 Repeat with remaining cookies.